-cylinder/head/sector (CHS) geometry A method of hard disk addressing in which a triplet of numbers (a cylinder, a head, and a sector) are used to identify a specific sector.
+cylinder/head/sector (CHS) geometry A method of hard disk addressing in which a triplet of numbers (a cylinder, a head, and a sector) is used to identify a specific sector.
 CHS geometry addressing contrasts with linear block addressing (LBA).

 daemon A program that runs constantly, providing background services.
-Linux servers are typically implemented as daemons, although there are a few nonserver daemons.
+Linux servers are typically implemented as daemons, although there are also non-server daemons, such as crond, the cron daemon.